Issue 4: June 2016

 Hamra Street, historically regarded as the heart of the Lebanese capital, Beirut, has been recently populated by Syrians, including large numbers of women and children, who have fled war in their country only to face the harsh realities of working or even living in the streets of Beirut.

-The book written by journalist Katherine Zoepf, explores the secret lives of young women who are transforming the Arab world today.
+Journalist Katherine Zoepf’s book explores the secret lives of young women who are transforming the Arab world today.

 Through their art and entrepreneurship, a determined group of girls are combating society’s misconceptions about them